littlerobots/android-apt/README.md

 }
 ```

-Note that in most cases you should probably use the `provided` configuration that was introduced in version 0.8.0 of the android plugin.

 If your test code requires generated code to be visible in Android Studio, you can use the `androidTestApt` configuration:

 ```